 They are great!
 We haven’t exactly tested the “leave the top off for weeks and it still works” feature, but we are very happy with the markers so far.Update: The Stabilo Power Markers dried up remarkably fast considering the promise they came with.

 - We use washi tape at the four corners of the paper to help hold it in place flush with the board.
 The washi tape lifts easily without leaving a residue and yet holds the paper down well enough that it doesn’t shift (which it seems to a little bit when we don’t use the tape).
 Masking tape would probably work just fine as well, but we like the colorful printed washi tape.

 - When drafting this post I just came across this tutorial for a DIY slant board on A Little Learning for Two, if you want to recreate the ergonomic writing/drawing surface on the cheap.
 Make sure to check out the post regardless because she also shares a lot of reasons a slanted surface is better for kids in general and for those with focus and motor control issues specifically.

-Update: We’ve used this drawing table for months now and it still gets almost regular use by my children as well as their friends!
+Update: We’ve used this drawing table for several months now and it still gets almost regular use by my children as well as their friends!

 This post contains affiliate links.